slaklin/telegram_channel/README.md

   - /start
   - /newbot
 - How to create a channel, bot and get a token - [click here](https://smmplanner.com/blog/otlozhennyj-posting-v-telegram/)
+- Take the chat_id of the channel — this is a link to it, for example: @dvmn_flood
 - Bypass Telegram blocking - [click here](https://bigpicture.ru/kak-obojti-blokirovku-telegram-na-smartfone-desktope-i-v-brauzere/)

 #### Requirements